 Naps on the go

 If your baby or toddler is used to having their day naps in their cot in a dark room they may struggle to get as much day sleep as they are used to with all of the light and stimulation outside.
 One great product for extending naps on the go is Snoozeshade – it’s indispensable for us on holiday.
 It’s an air-permeable pram cover that protects against UV rays and reduces light and noise.
-Use DADDY10 for a 10% discount.
+Use code DADDY10 for 10% off.

-back to basics if needed
+Back to basics if needed

 If you are on holiday for a week or more and struggling with day sleep, it might be worth considering taking a few hours out one day to get some sleep in the hotel/apartment.
 Sometimes a refreshed day can be all your little one needs to get them back on track and everyone feeling more refreshed and energised.